Home » Engineering » environmental engineering » What is Ecology and Ecosystem? Understand the difference between them

 Figure 1

 The common features of all ecosystems-terrestrial, freshwater, marine and agricultural-are the interactions of the autotrophic and heterotrophic components.
-The major autotrophic metabolism occurs in the upper ‘green belt’ stratum where solar energy is available while the intense heterotrophic metabolism occur in the lower ‘brown belt’ where organic matter accumulates in soils and sediments.
+Major autotrophic metabolism happens in the upper "green belt," where sunlight supports energy production, while intense heterotrophic metabolism occurs in the lower "brown belt," where organic matter builds up in soil and sediments.

 Forest Ecology